s5uishida/simple_confirmed_info_for_mobile_network/README.md

    ```
    # echo 0 > /proc/gtp5g/seq
    ```
-   Also, the measurements using iperf3 tended to be better when GTP-U Sequence Number was disabled.
+   Also, UPF performance measurements using iperf3 tended to be better when GTP-U Sequence Number was disabled. (e.g. UPG-VPP)